-HAProxy is a Load-Balancer, this is a fact.
-It is used to route traffic to servers to primarily ensure applications reliability.
+HAProxy is a load balancer; this is a fact.
+It is used to route traffic to servers to primarily ensure application reliability.

-Most of the time, the sessions are locally stored in a server.
-Which means that if you want to split client traffic on multiple servers, you have to ensure each user can be redirected to the server which manages his session (if the server is available, of course).
+Most of the time, the sessions are locally stored on a server.
+This means that if you want to split client traffic on multiple servers, you have to ensure each user can be redirected to the server which manages his session (if the server is available, of course).
 HAProxy can do this in many ways: we call it persistence.

-Thanks to persistence, we usually says that any application can be load-balanced… Which is true in 99% of the cases.
+Thanks to persistence, we usually say that any application can be load-balanced… This is true in 99% of the cases.
 In very rare cases, the application can’t be load-balanced.
 I mean that there might be a lock somewhere in the code or for some other good reasons…

-In such case, to ensure high-availability, we build “active/passive” clusters, where a node can be active at a time.
+In such cases, to ensure high availability, we build “active/passive” clusters, where a node can be active at a time.

-HAProxy can be use in different ways to emulate an active/passive clustering mode, and this is the purpose of today’s article.
+HAProxy can be used in different ways to emulate an active/passive clustering mode, and this is the purpose of today’s article.

 ------------- | HAProxy | ------------- | ` |active ` backup | ` ------ ------ | s1 | | s2 | ------ ------